richardhenyash/perkulater/TESTING.md

 **Form Validation** and functionality have been tested and work as expected:
 <img src="media/testing/contact.png" width="500px" style="margin: 20px;">

-* Subscribe for a regular purchase of a product.
-This feature does not form part of the **Phase 1 Development**, and will be added in a future development phase.

 As a **Registered User**, I would like to be able to:
 <br>
 * Sign in to my account.